Notebook / Infrastructure / 004

 └─ langchain.output_parser (1ms)

-The agent_trace_id field in the /recommendations response returns the current trace ID as a string, so clients can include it in bug reports or pass it directly to a support dashboard:
+The agent_trace_id field in the /recommendations response returns the current trace ID as a string, so clients can include it in bug reports or pass it to a support dashboard:

 def _current_trace_id() -> str: